Primordial Black Hole formation from overlapping cosmological fluctuations: Numerical convergence

 where the numerical square norm is given by,

 The $N_{\rm cheb}$ is the total number of grid points, and the sub-index $i$ refers to each grid point.
-For self-consistent of the numerical simulation $\mid \mathcal{H} \mid$ should be much smaller than one.
-An example of the convergence of our simulations is shown in Fig.~\ref{fig:constraints} for the estimation of the PBH mass in section \ref{sec:pbh_mass_results} (similar behaviour is found in the accuracy on determining the thresholds values in section \ref{sec:threshold_results}).
+For self-consistent numerical simulation, $\mid \mathcal{H} \mid$ should be much smaller than one.
+An example of the convergence of our simulations is shown in Fig.~\ref{fig:constraints} for the estimation of the PBH mass in section \ref{sec:pbh_mass_results} (similar behaviour is found in the accuracy on determining the threshold values in section \ref{sec:threshold_results}).

 The numerical fitting to the evolution of the PBH mass shown in Fig.~\ref{fig:mass_evolutions} is taken in the region where the constraints are fulfilled but at sufficiently late times where the regime of applicability of Eq.\eqref{eq:evolution_pbh_mas} is accurate.
 In other words, the last part of the numerical evolution where is found a substantial increment of the Hamiltonian constraints (due to an insufficient resolution of the grid \footnote{A larger numerical evolution would be possible by introducing a refined grid during the numerical evolution.
 However, this is unnecessary since, for this cases, the numerical evolution is sufficiently long to make an accurate fit to $M_{\rm PBH}(t)$ using Eq.\eqref{eq:evolution_pbh_mas}, which is enough for the purposes of this work.}) is not taken into account.
 Although that, the evolution of the PBH mass seems not to be substantially affected by that.